Data Set Collection (DSC)

-DSC experiments at CXI will be carried out using the standard CXI configuration, using the refocused X-ray beam from the 1 µm focus as a parasitic measurement to a primary experiment, depending on scheduling constraints and at the discretion of LCLS.
-Sample delivery will be via liquid and high viscosity jet systems as well as fixed targets in vacuum.
+Data collection experiments at CXI can be carried out using the standard CXI configuration, the refocused X-ray beam from the 1 µm focus as a parasitic measurement to a primary experiment.
+Sample delivery can be via liquid and high viscosity jet systems as well as fixed targets in vacuum.
 User-supplied sample delivery systems or modifications to the existing system are allowable only if they are compatible with the existing systems and can be exchanged with the other systems used for DSC beamtime within a time frame compatible with 12-hour parasitic runs and rapid turnaround between groups.
-Decisions on using alternative sample delivery systems are entirely at the discretion of the LCLS facility.

-DSC experiments at atmospheric pressure are expected to be available.
-The home of such experiments is now the MFX instrument with multiple options likely to be available, including a goniometer system, allowing scanning of fixed-mounted crystals, and a liquid jet system compatible with various types of jets.
+Data collection experiments at atmospheric pressure are typically available at the MFX instrument.
+Multiple options exist, including a goniometer system, allowing scanning of fixed-mounted crystals, and a liquid jet system compatible with various types of jets.
 These systems can also be modified in principle for use of a variety of atmospheric pressure sample delivery systems.
-User-supplied systems may also be available.
-The availability of all these systems will depend on scheduling constraints and is entirely at the discretion of LCLS.
+User-supplied systems may also be feasible.

 Proposal Review and Beamtime Award

-These DSC proposals will be reviewed by the PRP BIO-C panel together with the regular proposals.
-It is desirable to shorten the period between DSC proposal submission and beam time allocation to maximize flexibility and the ability to be reactive to novel samples or ideas.
-LCLS will aim to pre-allocate blocks of beamtime on CXI and/or MFX based on the overall demand.
+Data collection proposals will be reviewed by the PRP panel together with the regular proposals.
+LCLS will aim to pre-allocate blocks of data collection beamtime based on the overall demand.
 Proposals will be awarded beam time by LCLS based on the scientific recommendation of the Proposal Review Panel and other technical considerations by LCLS, including sample readiness, technical feasibility and scheduling constraints.
 A minimum 2 months notice will be given to the selected user groups to allow for appropriate preparation.

 Overlap with Regular LCLS Proposals